Remote cameras have been set up in forest locations to study regional impact and disturbance on wildlife. Photo: Univeristy of Alberta

 Regular reminders are communicated to employees and contractors outlining the danger of feeding wildlife and improper disposal of refuse.

 We are required by law to report sightings and wildlife incidents occurring on our site to regulators.
-In situations where distressed wildlife is found, the animal is assessed and appropriate action is taken under the guidance of Alberta Environment and Sustainable Resource Development (ESRD) officials.
+In situations where distressed wildlife is found, the animal is assessed and appropriate action is taken under the guidance of Fish and Wildlife officials from Alberta Environment and Parks.

 Regular reminders are communicated to employees and contractors outlining the danger of feeding wildlife and improper disposal of refuse.
 Other measures used to deter wildlife include regular garbage pick-up, scare cannons and the transport of non-hazardous waste to the municipal landfill.